pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigrationGuides/MigratingTo1.11.md

 ### Optional dynamic member lookup on `Shared` is deprecated/disfavored

-When the ``Shared`` property wrapper was first introduced, its dynamic member lookup was overloaded to automatically unwrap optionals for ergonomic purposes:
+When the `@Shared` property wrapper was first introduced, its dynamic member lookup was overloaded to automatically unwrap optionals for ergonomic purposes:

 ```swift